NSS-Day-Cohort-66/Team-1-Link/readme.md

 # Link’s Kitchen

 <img src="link.jpeg" align="left" width="300px" />

 ## Part 1

-Link has a bunch of ingredients and he want’s to experiment and see what kinds of meals he can make with them.
+Link has a bunch of ingredients and he wants to experiment and see what kinds of meals he can make with them.
 He knows for sure that when he cooks `Hylian Rice` with a `Big Hearty Truffle` that he gets `Mushroom Rice Balls`, but for some reason he’s not seeing it in his meals…

 On his travels, he found some recipes on the walls of the stables he’s visited: